Ivo-Evans/FAC-application-website/readme.md

 There are two kinds of exception handling in this method.

 The first is a guard clause.
-With keydown navigation, it was possible to scroll faster than events could finish, thus interfering with revertPosition().
+With keydown navigation, it was easy to scroll faster than events could finish, thus interfering with revertPosition().
 Now, if the currentPosition is out, move(n) returns prematurely.

 The second is a try{} catch{} structure.
 It says that, if the user is trying to scroll too fast, dot styling should be applied to the first dot if they are trying to move rightward, and the last dot if they are trying to move leftward.
 I'm not entirely happy with this solution - it does prevent errors, but it means that, during fast scrolling, the dot is always in one place.